cu-cit-cloud-team/azure-openai-gpt4-chat/README.md

 - [x] Theme changer with several light and dark themes
   - [x] Defaults to `light` or `dark` based on system preference
 - [x] Responsive layout
-- [x] Dockerfile and docker-compose for local development
+- [x] devcontainer for local development

 ### Roadmap